Baby Love (Regina song): Dannii Minogue version

 "Baby Love" was covered by Australian singer Dannii Minogue for her debut album, Love and Kisses (1991).
 Minogue recorded her version for the European release of her album and its original pop mix can be found on the single released by MCA, Universal and Mushroom Records.
 The song was produced by Les Adams, Emma Freilich and Andy Whitmore.
 The remix by Steve "Silk" Hurley was released in October 1991 as the fourth single.
 It reached the top 20 in Ireland and the United Kingdom, becoming Minogue's fourth top 20 single.
 In Australia, the song charted within the top 30.
-The remixes of the song done by Hurly were successful in dance clubs and are credited with giving Minogue a new sound and image.
+The remixes of the song done by Hurley were successful in dance clubs and are credited with giving Minogue a new sound and image.

 Critical reception

 In a retrospective review, Matthew Hocter from Albumism noted that "with a clearer focus on that New Jack Swing sound" and the addition of some "heavy on house music" covers "Jump to the Beat" and "Baby Love", "the younger Minogue demonstrated that she had a very soulful approach to music."
 John Lucas from AllMusic named the song "a genuinely credible early-'90s house music number".
 Upon the release, Mark Frith from Smash Hits commented, "...this is Dannii's foray into the world of soul music.
 She obviously fancies herself as some sort of soul diva and she manages to pass herself off as one quite efficiently.
 As a result, 'Baby Love' works quite well."